 Make sure you meet the minimum

-By law, all drivers are required to carry liability insurance, but the exact amount varies by state.
-In Louisiana, you must have at least:
+By law, all drivers are required to carry liability insurance, but the exact amount state minimum In Louisiana, you must have at least:

 - $15,000 bodily injury coverage per person